AlisonSLee/Get-Clean-data-Course-Project/README.md

   Similarly text 'XYZ' in the descriptions was left unchanged as I felt it already adequately denoted the 3-axial signals in the X, Y & Z directions.

   The data was transformed from a wide dataset to a tall, narrow dataset,all_data_tall, to make it easier to read.
   So this tall dataset has the descriptive variable name in a column called 'Measurement_Name' and the actual numeric value of the measurement in a column called 'Measurement_Value'.

 5.From the all_data_tall dataset created in step 4, a second, independent tidy dataset is created that holds the average of each measurement variable for each activity and each subject.

   This is also saved as a tall, narrow dataset & give nthe name avg_data_tall.
-  This consists of 4 columns: Subject_ID, Activity, Measurement_Name, Mean
+  This consists of 4 columns: Subject_ID, Activity, Measurement_Name, Mean.
-  This final dataset is written out as a text file called 'Project_Step5_Average_Data.txt'
+  This final dataset is written out as a text file called 'Project_Step5_Average_Data.txt'.

 Further information on the data is supplied in the associated Code Book.